 We all know how projects should be initiated but they often aren’t done the right way.
 As a result, you, the project manager, must try to rescue these failing projects.
 In one situation, perhaps someone else did the planning and you are assigned to take over the execution phase.
 In another situation, perhaps the project is headed for disaster and you have been asked to save it.
 I hope that this post will help you successfully manage whatever project situation you’re given.
 Project Failure

 Project Failure: How To Rescue It – Step #1

 When you take over a project failure in process, your first and most important task is to understand the project’s scope.
 If you don’t know where the ship should go, you won’t be able to steer it.
 Also, if you don’t understand the scope, chances are you are not alone.
-The project team, stakeholders and even the project sponsor may not be able to tell you what the scope is.
-If you can’t uncover a solid scope statement, it is never to late to compile one.
+The project team, stakeholders and even the project sponsor may not be able to define the scope.
+If you can’t “uncover” a solid scope statement, it is never to late to write one.
 Without a solid scope, you will have a hard time finishing what someone else started.
-I found it’s very useful to actually draw a picture that shows what is and what is not in the scope.
+I found it’s very useful to clearly state what is and what is not in the project’s scope.
 Make sure that at least you and the sponsor are crystal clear about what the project has to deliver.
 Project Rescue

 Project Failure: How To Rescue It – Step #2

 Next, you should try to locate the project charter and the stakeholder register.
 The project charter should tell you why you do what you do and what your boundaries are as a project manager.
 This is a very important document because you will have to maneuver the project around many obstacles.
 So you must know what the boundaries are.
 The stakeholder register is important because it lets you get in touch with the people who are most important to the project.
 The stakeholders are the people who are affected by the project and have an interest in its success.